-The coronavirus pandemic hit the Bay State hard, killing nearly 12,000 — the nation's ninth-highest death toll — and ravaging communities of color and long-term care facilities.
+The coronavirus pandemic hit the Bay State hard, killing more than 11,000 — the nation's ninth-highest death toll — and ravaging communities of color and long-term care facilities.
 Nearly 80 veterans died of COVID-19 at the Holyoke Soldiers' Home, where investigators said “utterly baffling” decisions allowed the virus to spread unchecked.

 But Massachusetts also played a pivotal role in the global race for a vaccine.
 Studies showed a vaccine developed by Cambridge-based Moderna Inc. offered strong protection against the virus, and the company began shipping it out after gaining emergency approval from the Food and Drug Administration.

 Other top stories that grabbed headlines and attention in 2020:

 COLLEGE ADMISSIONS SCANDAL